rumbu13/sharp/cstod.md

 - `null` values are compared using `is` operator.
 The `is` operator has a very different meaning in D.
 - In D, the conditional expression can be any other type than `bool`

-The `switch case` statement has exactly the same structure as in C#, except tha D provides a `final switch` statement intended to use with enum types:
+The `switch case` statement has exactly the same structure as in C#, except that D provides a `final switch` statement intended to use with enum types:
 - C#:
 ```
 enum Color { Blue, Red, Green }